hexaworld/hexaworld-core/README.md

 # hexaworld-core

 Core game loop and gameplay logic for hexaworld games.
 Constructs a game world using the provided schema, and runs the game, included movement, collision detection, and gameplay events.
 This module is designed to support a variety of external renderers, or other forms of progammatic access.
+It only requires a `gameloop` and a `controller`, each of which conform to a simple API.

 ### example

-First define a schema
+First define a level schema

 ```javascript
 var config = {